ibm-cloud-docs/natural-language-understanding/custom-class.md

 {:python: .ph data-hd-programlang='python'}
 {:swift: .ph data-hd-programlang='swift'}

-# Creating custom classification models (Beta)
+# Creating custom classification models
 {: #classifications}

-The custom classification feature is Beta.
-It is in a trial stage of development and is not recommended for production use.
-{: beta}

-Do not input any sensitive or personal information when you use the custom classification feature.
-The Beta release might not be compatible with legislation such as GDPR.
-For more information, see [Information security](/docs/natural-language-understanding?topic=natural-language-understanding-information-security).
-{: important}

-The custom classifications feature allows you to train a multi-label text classifier using your own labeled data in the Dallas location.
+The custom classifications feature allows you to train a multi-label text classifier using your own labeled data.
 Once trained, the model will be automatically deployed in NLU and available for analyze calls.

 ## Creating classifications model training data
 {: #create-classification-training-data}

 Create and train a custom classifications model using the Natural Language Understanding training API.
 You can also use [this example Python notebook](https://github.com/watson-developer-cloud/doc-tutorial-downloads/blob/master/natural-language-understanding/custom_classifications_example.ipynb) that shows how to create and train a classifications model.

+### Training data in JSON format

 Classifications accepts training data in the following JSON format: